 Misled at point of sale?

-A CHOICE shadow shop of major retailers offering interest-free deals in early November revealed a lack of proper disclosure.
-Salespeople in five of the six stores gave incomplete or wrong information about details such as interest rates, fees and conditions.
+A CHOICE shadow shop of major retailers offering interest-free deals early November 2011 revealed a lack of proper disclosure.
+Salespeople in five of the six stores gave incomplete or wrong information about details such as:

-CHOICE thinks this loophole can cause consumers to be misinformed about the credit deals they are signing up for and we would support an official review of the exemption.
+CHOICE thinks this loophole can cause consumers to be misinformed about the credit deals they are signing up for.
 For the full story, see our report.